CorbinStark/Defend-Your-Bounty/README.md

 ![Defending the Bounty!](https://github.com/CorbinStark/Defend-Your-Bounty/blob/master/Previews/gameplay1.png)
 ![A Siege of a Lifetime](https://github.com/CorbinStark/Defend-Your-Bounty/blob/master/Previews/gameplay2.png)

-### Plan out a basic fort before the waves arrive!
+### Design your fort before the invaders arrive!
+This is the only break you'll get.
+Use it wisely.
 ![A Siege of a Lifetime](https://github.com/CorbinStark/Defend-Your-Bounty/blob/master/Previews/planning.png)

 ## Credits